 Avoid Unnecessary Fillers and Additives

 When I did my own research on available turmeric supplements, I found a surprising array of choices.

-Besides curcumin and curcuminoid ingredients, I found products with questionable ingredients like fillers, additives, and excipients.
-An excipient is a substance added to the supplement as a processing or stability aid.
+Besides curcumin and curcuminoid ingredients, I found products with questionable ingredients like fillers and additives.

 One ingredient, magnesium stearate (also known as stearic acid), is a potentially toxic metal additive from pill production.